AnthonyCampos1234/BillsForKids/README.md

 # BillsForKids: A Fun Financial Education Game

 ## Overview
 BillsForKids is an interactive Java application designed to teach children basic financial concepts through a gamified experience.
 This project demonstrates the use of the Model-View-Controller (MVC) architecture and showcases various Java programming concepts.
+This was made to demostrate a few of my java skills learnt from school courses as the projects we did in class need a special request to be shown as they can not be placed into public repositories.

 <div style="display: flex; justify-content: space-around; flex-wrap: wrap;">
   <img src="pics/BFK1.png" alt="Home Page" width="325" style="margin: 10px;"/>